 Whereas Nominal GDP may over-exaggerate the growth rate if there are consistently higher levels of inflation within an economy.

 Whilst GDP acts as the main indicator of economic growth and is often used to describe prosperity within an economy, critics say the metric isn’t perfect.

-As an example one of the criticisms is that it doesn’t take into account the value of the ‘Cash Economy’.
+As an example, one of the criticisms is that it doesn’t take into account the value of the ‘Cash Economy’.

 Moreover, another critique of GDP as a measure of economic wellbeing, is that it doesn’t account for ‘non-material’ aspects.
-Example’s being the crime rate, access to food and education, along with the pollution associated with production.
+Example’s being the crime rate, access to food and education, along with pollution associated with production.